bluesky/bluesky-queueserver/README.rst

 In some cases the program may crash and leave some sockets open.
 This may prevent the Manager from restarting.
-To close the sockets (we are interested sockets on ports 5555 and 8080), find PIDs of the processes::
+To close the sockets (we are interested in sockets on ports 5555 and 8080), find PIDs of the processes::

   $ sudo netstat -ltnp